 UV changes and skin cancer.
-Skin cancer cases in humans increase with the amount of sunburning UV reaching Earth's surface.
+Skin cancer cases in humans are expected to increase with the amount of UV reaching Earth's surface.
 Atmospheric scientists working together with health professionals can estimate how skin cancer cases will change in the future.
-The estimates are based on knowing how sunburning UV increases as total ozone is depleted and how total ozone depletion changes with effective stratospheric chlorine (see Q16).
-Estimates of future excess skin cancer cases are shown in Figure Q15-1 using future estimates of effective chlorine based on the 1992 Montreal Protocol provisions.
-The cases are those that would occur in a population with the UV sensitivity and age distribution such as that of the United States.
-The cases counted are those in excess of the number that occurred in 1980 before ozone depletion was observed (about 2000 per million population).
-The case estimates include the fact that skin cancer in humans occurs long after the exposure to sunburning UV.
-The results show that, with current Protocol provisions, excess skin cancer cases are predicted to increase in the early to middle decades of the 21st century.
-By century's end, with the expected decreases in halogen source gas emissions, the number of excess cases is predicted to return close to 1980 values.
-Without the provisions of the Protocol, excess skin cancer cases would be expected to increase unchecked throughout the century.
+The estimates are based on knowing how UV increases as total ozone is depleted and how total ozone depletion changes with effective stratospheric chlorine (see Q16).
+Estimates of future excess skin cancer cases are shown in Figure Q15-1 using future estimates of effective stratospheric chlorine chlorine

 Figure Q17-2.
 Changes in UV Index.
 The maximum daily UV Index is a measure of peak sunburning UV that occurs during the day at a particular location.
 UV-B, which is absorbed by ozone, is an important component of sunburning UV.
-The UV Index varies with latitude and season as the Sun's path through the local sky changes.
-The highest values of the maximum daily UV Index occur in the tropics where the midday Sun is highest throughout the year and where total ozone values are lowest.
-For comparison, the figure shows that the UV Index is higher in San Diego than in Barrow throughout the year.
-Index values are zero at high latitudes when darkness is continuous.
-The effect of ozone depletion on the Index is demonstrated by comparing the Palmer and San Diego data in the figure.
-Normal values estimated for Palmer are shown for the 1978-1983 period before the "ozone hole"

-occurred each season (see red dotted line).
-In the last decade (1991-2001), Antarctic ozone depletion has led to an increase in the maximum UV Index value at Palmer throughout spring (see yellow shaded region).
-Values at Palmer now sometimes equal or exceed those measured in spring in San Diego, which is located at a much lower latitude.
+The UV Index varies with latitude and season. and with the Sun's elevation in the local sky.
+The highest values of the maximum daily UV Index occur in the tropics, where the midday Sun is highest throughout the year and where total ozone values are lowest.
+The lowest average UV Index values occur at high latitudes.
+As an example, the figure compares the seasonal UV Index at three locations.
+The UV Index is higher throughout the year in San Diego, a low-latitude location, than in Barrow, a high-latitude location.
+Index values are zero at high latitudes in winter when darkness is continuous.
+The effect of Antarctic ozone depletion is demonstrated by comparing the Palmer and San Diego data in the figure.
+Normal values estimated for Palmer are shown for the 1978-1983 period before the "ozone hole" occurred each season (see red dotted line).
+In the decade 1991-2001, Antarctic ozone depletion has increased the maximum UV Index value at Palmer throughout spring (see yellow shaded region).
+Values at Palmer now sometimes equal or exceed those measured in spring and even in the summer in San Diego, which is located at much lower latitude.